Daniel O'Connell: Kerry and France

-In 1791, under his uncle's patronage, O'Connell and his elder brother Maurice were sent to continue their schooling in France at what is now Downside School.
-Revolutionary upheaval and their mob denunciation as "young priests" and "little aristocrats", persuaded them in January 1793 to flee their Jesuit college at Douai.
+In 1791, under his uncle's patronage, O'Connell and his younger brother Maurice were sent to continue their schooling in France at the English Jesuit college of Saint-Omer.
+Revolutionary upheaval and their mob denunciation as "young priests" and "little aristocrats", persuaded them in January 1793 to flee their Benedictine college at Douai.
 They crossed the English Channel with the brothers John and Henry Sheares who displayed a handkerchief soaked, they claimed, in the blood of Louis XVI, the late executed king.
 The experience is said to have left O'Connell with a lifelong aversion to mob rule and violence.

 1798 and legal practice

 After further legal studies in London, including a pupillage at Lincoln's Inn, O'Connell returned to Ireland in 1795.
 The Roman Catholic Relief Act 1793, while maintaining the Oath of Supremacy that excluded Catholics from parliament, the judiciary and the higher offices of state, had granted them the vote on the same limited terms as Protestants and removed most of the remaining barriers to their professional advancement.
-O'Connell, nonetheless, remained of the opinion that in Ireland the whole policy of the Irish Parliament and of the London-appointed Dublin Castle executive, was to repress the people and to maintain the ascendancy of a privileged and corrupt minority.
+O'Connell, nonetheless, remained of the opinion that in Ireland the whole policy of the Irish Parliament and the London-appointed Dublin Castle executive, was to repress the people and to maintain the ascendancy of a privileged and corrupt minority.

 On 19 May 1798, O'Connell was called to the Irish Bar.
 Four days later, the United Irishmen staged their ill-fated rebellion.
-Toward the end of his life, O'Connell claimed to have been a United Irishman.
+Toward the end of his life, O'Connell claimed, belatedly, to have been a United Irishman.
 Asked how that could be reconciled with his membership of the government's volunteer Yeomanry (the Lawyers Artillery Corps), he replied that in '98 "the popular party was so completely crushed that the only chance of doing any good for the people was by affecting ultra loyalty."

-O'Connell appeared to have had little faith in the United Irish conspiracy or in their hopes of French intervention.
+Whatever the case, O'Connell had little faith in the United Irishmen or in their hopes of French intervention.
 He sat out the rebellion in his native Kerry.
-When in 1803 Robert Emmet faced execution for attempting an insurrection in Dublin he was condemned by O'Connell: as the cause of so much bloodshed Emmett had forfeited any claim to "compassion".
+When in 1803, Robert Emmet faced execution for attempting to renew the rebellion against what was now a United Kingdom crown and parliament, O'Connell declared that as the cause of so much bloodshed Emmett had forfeited any claim to "compassion".

 In the decades that followed, O'Connell practised private law and, although invariably in debt, reputedly had the largest income of any Irish barrister.
 In court, he sought to prevail by refusing deference, showing no compunction in studying and exploiting a judge's personal and intellectual weaknesses.
 He was long ranked below less accomplished Queen's Counsels, a status not open to Catholics until late in his career.
 But when offered he refused the senior judicial position of Master of the Rolls.